adibarra/tamugd-parser/README.md

 ### If you DO NOT have legacy pdfs
 1. Run main python script:
     ```bash
-    # NOTE: building the database will take a while (detatch screen with CTRL+A then CTRL+D after running main script)
+    # NOTE: Building the database will take a while...
+    #       Detach screen with CTRL+A then CTRL+D after running main script.
     $ python3 src/gd_main.py
     ```

 ### If you DO have legacy pdfs
 1. Run main python script:
     ```bash
-    # NOTE: building the database will take a while (detatch screen with CTRL+A then CTRL+D after running main script)
+    # NOTE: Building the database will take a while...
+    #       Detach screen with CTRL+A then CTRL+D after running main script.

     # display help menu
     $ python3 src/gd_main.py --help